Renter’s Insurance is required for all residents living on campus and recommended for those who choose to live off-campus.

 Renter's Insurance protects your personal property, such as a computer, television, stereo, bicycle or furniture, in the event that it is damaged, destroyed, or stolen.

 If you are a resident who is dependent under your parent’s insurance, your personal property may not be covered.
 Ask your parents to check and ensure that your belongings are covered or choose to do some research and find a policy that best covers your belongings.

 Renters insurance protects your personal property against damage or loss, and insures you in case someone is injured while on your property.

 In you live in a rented apartment (again, this includes on-campus living,) your property manager's insurance does not cover your personal property in the event that it is damaged as a result of a fire, theft or other unexpected circumstance.

-College students living in on-campus housing are ideal candidates for needing renters insurance, since many students bring thousands of dollars worth of personal items, such as electronics, a computer, textbooks, clothes, furniture, and a bicycle, with them to school.
+College students living in on-campus housing are ideal candidates for needing renters insurance, since many students bring thousands of dollars worth of personal items, such as electronics, a computer, textbooks, clothes, furniture, and a bicycle, with them to College.
 It is the renter's responsibility to provide coverage for these valuable items.

 Most renter's insurance policies provide two basic types of coverage: personal property and liability.
 Personal property coverage pays to repair or replace personal belongings if they are damaged, destroyed, or stolen.
 This is the most commonly purchased renters policy.

 Liability insurance provides coverage against a claim or lawsuit resulting from bodily injury or property damage to others caused by an accident while on the policy holder's property.